Kainminter/AutoNa/README.md

 Detection for when its safe to cast not always accurate.
 If spell interupted or cannot be cast, it will try again.

+Under certain conditions, it may begin to have issues tracking which party members have status ailments correctly.
+For example party member 3 might have paralyze, but the addon will become certain its party member 5 for some reason.
+Potentially an issue with multiple instances of the addon running in multiple windows.

 **INSTRUCTIONS:**

 In the windower console;